toolstack/gp-use-slug-for-downloads/README.md

-# gp-use-slug-for-downloads
+# GlotPress Remove Projects from Breadcrumbs
-A plugin for GlotPress as a WordPress plugin that uses the translation set slug for the name of the download file name.
+A plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress) that uses the translation set slug for the name of the download file name.